What this sample shows

 Scope, confidence & what this read does not cover

-This Federal Spend Pipeline sample is authored to a partial substrate and says so plainly.
-The vendor-concentration and agency-envelope layers are directly observed and recomputed from the obligation legs that resolved; the demand-side disclosure layer is a real but partial corroboration.
+This Federal Spend Pipeline sample reads the federal contract record across three complementary lenses — obligated dollars, current contract-award value, and a recent incumbent ranking — plus an independent public-company disclosure signal.
+The vendor-concentration, agency-envelope and active-award layers are directly observed and recomputed from the contract record; the disclosure layer is a real but partial corroboration.
 The following are the boundaries, each named with the specific reason and the work that closes it.
-They are coverage boundaries, not findings, and are never presented as such — and crucially, nothing in the findings above is extrapolated across them.
+They are coverage boundaries, not findings, and are never presented as such.

-- The resolved envelope is federal IT-services — broader than zero-trust alone.
-The resolved obligations are scoped to civilian computer-systems-design IT services, which includes large enterprise-IT, health-records and network-operations work that is not zero-trust per se.
+- The spend envelope is federal IT-services — broader than zero-trust alone.
+The obligations and awards are scoped to civilian computer-systems-design IT services, which includes large enterprise-IT, health-records and (at VA) community-care health-plan work that is not zero-trust, or even IT, per se — the VA active-award list, dominated by health-plan ceilings, is the clearest illustration.
 The dollars therefore size the market within which zero-trust is procured, not a zero-trust-only ledger.
-The genuine zero-trust signatures inside it (the continuous-diagnostics / CISA program, identity and monitoring task orders) are called out specifically in Section 02.
+The genuine zero-trust signatures inside it (the continuous-diagnostics / CISA program, the DHS identity-infrastructure work) are called out specifically in Sections 02–03.
 Closing it: a zero-trust-specific keyword-and-PSC filtered pull to isolate the pure zero-trust slice from the surrounding IT-services envelope.

 - The disclosure-signal corroboration is partial — a direction, not a growth rate.
 The public-company filing signal confirms the theme is live and concentrated in the most recent years, but it carries an older pre-mandate tail, a number of false positives from non-cyber filers, and it misses several of the largest prime contractors.
 It is decision-grade for momentum and direction, never for a precise growth percentage or a complete public-vendor roster.
 Closing it: a time-filtered, prime-contractor-targeted disclosure pull to convert the directional signal into a clean recent-period cohort.